-Pool possesses monopoly power in the relevant market.
-Second, the Court dismissed DPPs' claim that defendants engaged in a per se illegal boycott because only horizontal conspiracies among competitors can give rise to per se liability under Supreme Court precedent, and "the complaint lack[ed] any allegations that manufacturers colluded with each other. " Finally, the Court dismissed DPPs' allegation of fraudulent concealment because plaintiffs failed to assert that defendants concealed the allegedly unlawful agreements, or that defendants engaged in a "self-concealing" antitrust violation.
+On April 11, 2013, the Court issued an order dismissing certain of DPPs' claims from the CAC.
+First, the Court dismissed DPPs' monopolization claim because they did not allege that Pool possessed monopoly power in the relevant market.
+Second, the Court dismissed DPPs' claim that defendants engaged in a per se illegal boycott because only horizontal conspiracies among competitors can give rise to per se liability under Supreme Court precedent, and "the complaint lack[ed] any allegations that manufacturers colluded with each other."
+Finally, the Court dismissed DPPs' allegation of fraudulent concealment because plaintiffs failed to assert that defendants concealed the allegedly unlawful agreements, or that defendants engaged in a "self-concealing" antitrust violation.
 The Court allowed the CAC's claim of attempted monopolization under Section 2 of the Sherman Act and the CAC's Section 1 claims under the rule of reason to go forward.

 DPPs thereafter sought leave to file an amended complaint.
-12

-In support of that motion, DPPs asserted that "[a]fter filing the CAC, DPPs discovered new information demonstrating communications between Defendants--including communications among the Manufacturer Defendants themselves--that persuasively support a
+In support of that motion, DPPs asserted that "[a]fter filing the CAC, DPPs discovered new information demonstrating communications among Defendants--including communications among the Manufacturer Defendants themselves--that persuasively support a per se Section 1 claim and Defendants' fraudulent concealment of their misconduct."
+Following the Court's grant of their motion, DPPs filed the SCAC, which contained more extensive allegations of horizontal agreements among the Manufacturer Defendants and of